 Try drinking water in between meals.

-Food quantity: Stop eating before full stomach.
+Stop eating before full stomach.
 As per Ayurveda, heavy food that take long time to digest should be consumed till half of the satiation level.
-Food that are light to digest should be consumed just before stage of satiation.
+Foods that are light to digest should be consumed just up to the stage of satiation.
 The right amount of food is that which undergoes digestion before the next meal time.

 Consuming a very less amount of food / continuous fasting will lead to depleted body growth, immunity and strength.
 Consuming excess of food causes indigestion, obesity and a host of related disorders.

 Food that can be consumed habitually – As per Ayurveda, the following foods can be consumed habitually.
 Wheat, rice, barley,